Chicago Bears vs. Detroit Lions NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Detroit Lions (0-3) are 3.5-point underdogs as they try to break their three-game losing streak in a matchup with the Chicago Bears (1-2) on Sunday, October 3, 2021 at Soldier Field.
-The point total is set at 42.5.
+The Detroit Lions (0-3) take a three-game losing streak into a matchup with the Chicago Bears (1-2) on Sunday, October 3, 2021 at Soldier Field.
+Chicago is a 3-point favorite in the game.
+The over/under is 42 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.